Hoverbear/rust-education-paper/paper.md

 }
 ```

 Having a standardized, high quality documentation format is invaluable for programmers, and Rust facilitates this.
-Documentation comments are can be placed anywhere in the code using `///` for function level documentation or `//!` for module level documentation.
+Documentation comments can be placed anywhere in the code using `///` for function level documentation or `//!` for module level documentation.
 Documentation is in a common markdown format, code samples included in the documentation are automatically processed as unit tests.
 Generating documentation is done by `cargo doc`, which generates HTML and manpage documentation.
 Many Rust projects even go so far as to automate the unit testing and documentation generation step and hook it into their git commits [@travis-docs].

 ## Community